-We asked one of our lecturers on the topic, Oisin Creaner from the School of Computing, to put together some frequently asked questions on studying data analytics at National College of Ireland.
+We asked our School of Computing team to answer some frequently asked questions about studying data analytics at National College of Ireland.

 Students with more advanced computing skills, who have a background in programming or who have experience in the field of data analytics would benefit from the PGD or MSc courses, as these courses are designed to build upon existing skills and knowledge and allow the learner to hone their talents to perfection.